 The Irish Regulator, ComReg, has developed a quality standard for bill presentation aimed at improving the overall quality in terms of presentation of electronic communications bills for Irish end-users.
-One of the sections in the standard relates to accessibility, and there is a special standard achieved if the service provider meets the criteria in this section.
+One of the sections in the standard relates to accessibility, and should the service provider meet the criteria in this section, a special standard is achieved.